Final Oral Examination at SGS

 - 1 (one) external appraiser (outside the University).
 This member must be a recognized expert on the subject of the thesis, and an Associate or Full Professor at his/her home institution.
 An appraiser from outside the academic sector must possess the qualifications to be appointed to an academic position at this level.

 - 1 (one) appraiser from outside the Department, not cross-appointed to Physiology and not a member of the Supervisory Committee.

 - At least 2 (two) members of the Departmental Research Grouping but not members of the Supervisory Committee.
 Should it prove difficult in exceptional circumstances to identify such an individual the Graduate Studies Committee will consider alternative candidates.

 - 1 (one) member of the Supervisory Committee (minimum and maximum of 1).
 Should this member need to be replaced in an emergency it should be easy to second a different member of the Supervisory Committee.

 Scheduling of FOE

 Candidates should allow sufficient time for the process of arranging and scheduling a final oral examination.
-Since the FOE committee has to be approved by SGS before the thesis is sent to the External Appraiser, and the appraisal must be available to the candidates two weeks before the examination, it would be wise to submit the completed PhD - Arrangements for Final Oral Exam at SGS form PhD FOE Request.pdf (102.93 KB), together with a CV for the proposed external appraiser (in electronic format), to the Physiology graduate office at least eight weeks before the oral examination, and longer when Christmas or summer holidays intervene.
+Since the FOE committee has to be approved by SGS before the thesis is sent to the External Appraiser, and the appraisal must be available to the candidates two weeks before the examination, it is strongly advised to submit the completed Arrangements for PhD Final Oral Exam form, together with a full CV of the proposed external appraiser (in electronic format), to the Physiology graduate office at least 7-8 weeks before the FOE, and longer when Christmas or summer holidays intervene.
 Written appraisal is distributed to the candidate and examining committee 2 weeks prior to the examination.

 Honorarium & Travel Expenses